 Can I cheat the system?

-There's no reliable method of cheating ATS.
+Nope, sorry!
 Beating Applicant Tracking Systems isn't about finding a shortcut — it's about including the right keywords and making sure ATS can easily read your resume.